Dosage Form: tablet

 Neurological Adverse Reactions

-Convulsive seizures and peripheral neuropathy, the latter characterized mainly by numbness or paresthesia of an extremity, have been reported in patients treated with Tinidazole Tablets.
+Convulsive seizures and peripheral neuropathy, the latter characterized mainly by numbness or paresthesia of an extremity, have been reported in patients treated with tinidazole.
 The appearance of abnormal neurologic signs demands the prompt discontinuation of tinidazole therapy.

 The use of tinidazole may result in Candida vaginitis.
 In a clinical study of 235 women who received tinidazole for bacterial vaginosis, a vaginal fungal infection developed in 11 (4.7%) of all study subjects [see Clinical Studies (14.5)].